 Allen, et al. v.
 Honeywell Retirement Earnings Plan-Pursuant to a settlement approved by the U.S. District Court for the District of Arizona in February 2008, 18 of 21 claims alleged by plaintiffs in this class action lawsuit were dismissed with prejudice in exchange for approximately \$35 million (paid from the Company's pension plan) and the maximum aggregate liability for the remaining three claims (alleging that Honeywell impermissibly reduced the pension benefits of certain employees of a predecessor entity when the plan was amended in 1983 and failed to calculate benefits in accordance with the terms of the plan) was capped at \$500 million.
 In October 2009, the Court granted summary judgment in favor of the Honeywell Retirement Earnings Plan with respect to the claim regarding the calculation of benefits.
 In May 2011, the parties engaged in mediation and reached an agreement in principle to settle the three remaining claims for \$23.8 million (also to be paid from the Company's pension plan).
-The Court approved the settlement on July 20, 2012 and all claims in this matter are now fully resolved.
+Settlement documents have been submitted to the court for classwide approval.
+A preliminary settlement order has been approved by the court and a fairness hearing on the settlement is scheduled for April 2012.
+Upon court approval of the settlement, all claims in this matter will be fully resolved.

 Quick Lube-On March 31, 2008, S&E Quick Lube, a filter distributor, filed suit in U.S. District Court for the District of Connecticut alleging that twelve filter manufacturers, including Honeywell, engaged in a conspiracy to fix prices, rig bids and allocate U.S. customers for aftermarket automotive filters.
 This suit is a purported class action on behalf of direct purchasers of filters from the defendants.
 Parallel purported class actions, including on behalf of indirect purchasers of filters, have been filed by other plaintiffs in a variety of jurisdictions in the United States and Canada.
 The U.S cases have been consolidated into a single multi-district litigation in the Northern District of Illinois.
 In June 2011, plaintiff's principal witness pled guilty to a felony count of having made false statements to federal investigators.
-On March 8, 2012, Honeywell entered into a settlement agreement to resolve the multi-district litigation class action as to all plaintiffs.
-On October 10, 2012 and November 28, 2012, the District Court for the Northern District of Illinois issued orders granting final approval of the U.S. multi-district litigation settlement as to all plaintiffs.
-As previously reported, the Antitrust Division of the Department of Justice notified Honeywell in January 2010 that it had officially closed its investigation into possible collusion in the replacement auto filters industry.
-The class action in Canada is still pending but we do not expect the resolution to have a material impact on our results of operations or operating cash flows in the periods recognized or paid.
+In February 2012, Honeywell reached an agreement in principle to resolve the multi-district litigation class action as to all plaintiffs, subject to finalization of the agreement and approval by the court.
+As previously reported, the Antitrust Division of the Department of Justice notified Honeywell in January

+2010 that it had officially closed its investigation into possible collusion in the replacement auto filters industry.